Jacksonville University responds to nursing shortage with new programs

 Everyone has been a patient, and in those moments, everyone has needed a nurse – a good one.
 What makes the difference between life and death, time and again, is a sharp, dedicated nurse; one who pays the closest attention, who cares to ask deeper questions on the patient’s behalf, and who makes the patient feel comfortable and cared for when they need it most.
 Jacksonville University is looking for nurses who are ready to answer the call.

 The opportunity to begin a career in nursing can happen as soon as this summer.
 Jacksonville University has two programs enrolling for May 2023 – Jacksonville University and Mayo Clinic’s 12-month program and their 16-month program.
-Transcripts from all attended institutions, specific healthcare prerequisites, and Test of Essential Academic Skills (TEAS) scores are some of what is required to apply.
-Qualified individuals can apply for free.
+Transcripts from all attended institutions, specific healthcare prerequisites, and a virtual interview are some of what is required to apply.

 To learn more about Jacksonville University’s Accelerated BSN programs, visit their website.